Boyfriend of slain Gabby Petito charged with bank card fraud

+In Florida, searchers on Thursday spent a fifth unsuccessful day searching for Laundrie in the forbidding wilderness preserve near his parents’ home.

-The search at the Carlton Reserve park was set to resume Friday.
-It began after Laundrie told his parents he was going there, several days after he returned alone Sept.
+The search at the Carlton Reserve park was set to resume Friday, said Joshua Tayler with the city of North Port, where the park is located.
+It began after Laundrie told his parents he was going there, several days after returning alone Sept.
 1 from his trip out west with Petito.

 The indictment says the unauthorized use of the debit card occurred from about Aug.
 30 to Sept.
 1.